SmarterMaterials/UGA-Cover/README.md

-# Grenoble Alpes University Thesis cover page
+# EN-Grenoble Alpes University Thesis cover page
 This repository provides a Latex template to create yourself the first page of your thesis.

 It has been reported that mistakes can be present in the ADUM cover page.
 To avoid this you can create the cover page thanks to this LateX project.